TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

          (configuration options)

    Description
-         Configuration if the renderMode is set to "tree".
-Either childrenField or parentField has to be set - childrenField takes precedence.
+         Configuration if the :ref:`renderMode <columns-select-properties-rendermode>`
+         is set to "tree".
+Either :code:`childrenField` or :code:`parentField` has to be set - :code:`childrenField` takes precedence.

          **Sub-properties:**